-Until emissions cease, the airborne fraction (defined as the ratio of atmospheric carbon burden changes to cumulative emissions) varies substantially across emission pathways within the same cumulative emission group (Fig. 9a and b), and is largest for emission pathways with the highest emission rates.
-For the 5275 GtC scenarios, the maximum airborne fraction varies between 72 % for the SLOW scenario and 90 % for the PULSE scenario.
+Until emission cessation, the airborne fraction (defined as the ratio of atmospheric carbon burden changes to cumulative emissions) varies substantially across emission pathways within the same cumulative emission group (Fig. 9a and b), and is largest for emission pathways with the highest emission rates.
+For the 5275 Gt C scenarios, the maximum airborne fraction varies between 72 % for the SLOW scenario and 90 % for the PULSE scenario.

-The airborne fraction also varies substantially between cumulative emissions groups, increasing with increasing cumulative emissions (Plattner et al., 2008; Zickfeld et al., 2013).
-For the lower cumulative emission groups (1275 and 2275 GtC), less than half of the emitted CO2 remains airborne by the year 3000, while for higher cumulative emission groups, more than half of the emitted CO2 still resides in the atmosphere.
+The airborne fraction also varies substantially between cumulative emission groups, increasing with increasing cumulative emissions, similar to Plattner et al. (2008) and Zickfeld et al. (2013).
+For the lower cumulative emission groups (1275 and 2275 Gt C), less than half of the emitted CO2 remains airborne by the year 3000, while for higher cumulative emission groups more than half of the emitted CO2 still resides in the atmosphere.
+The year-3000 airborne fraction is 29 % for the 1275 Gt C scenarios and 63 % for the 5275 Gt C scenarios.